Oxford sells lookup data—definitions and synonyms for embedding in products. Linguabase is a complete vocabulary stack built for word games.

 You need weighted connections with strength rankings

-You want narrative definitions for display
+You want narrative definitions for display and short clues for gameplay

 You’re building AI reasoning that needs conceptual grounding